Pigowenhsiao/CNN_NEWS/README.md

 - **Output Format**: Configurable prefix for the Markdown output files
 - **Deduplication**: Based on article title normalization
 - **Automatic Cleanup**: Removal of output files older than 30 days
+- **Max Articles Per Source**: The maximum number of articles to process from each source (default: 10)

 ## Architecture